jxieeducation/DIY-Data-Science/WIP/chainer.md

 [![Analytics](https://ga-beacon.appspot.com/UA-61611403-2/jxieeducation/chainer?pixel)](https://github.com/igrigorik/ga-beacon)

-Chainer is another deep learning library (released June 8, 2015) that is not as well known as Tensorflow or Torch.
-However, it is by far the extremely intuitive and flexible.
+Chainer is a deep learning framework (released June 8, 2015) that is not as well known as Tensorflow or Torch.
+However, it is extremely intuitive and flexible.
 This is because Chainer adopts a [Define-BY-Run](http://www.slideshare.net/beam2d/introduction-to-chainer-a-flexible-framework-for-deep-learning/12) model as opposed to a [Define-AND-Run](http://www.slideshare.net/beam2d/introduction-to-chainer-a-flexible-framework-for-deep-learning/9) model.
-This paradigm gives you immense control of your network, and makes deep nets insanely easy to control and debug.
+This paradigm gives you immense control of your network, and makes deep nets easy to debug and experiment with.

 _[Fun fact](https://twitter.com/ChainerOfficial/status/678087618035236865): Chainer is very popular in the Japanese deep learning community_